-Welfare and Institutions Code Section 14132.275(m) requires the Department of Health Care Services (DHCS) to conduct an evaluation, in partnership with the Centers for Medicare and Medicaid Services, to assess outcomes and the experience of Duals enrolled in Cal MediConnect.
+Welfare and Institutions Code section 14132.275(m) requires DHCS to conduct an evaluation, in partnership with CMS, to assess outcomes and the experience of Duals enrolled in Cal MediConnect.
 DHCS is required to provide a written report to the Legislature after the first full year of demonstration operation, and annually thereafter, and must consult with stakeholders regarding the scope and structure of the evaluation.